How it works

 Drop in the renewal PDF.

-Any carrier format — Sun Life, Manulife, Canada Life, GreenShield, RBC, Equitable, Co-operators, regional carriers. blankit extracts the renewal letter, experience pages, and rate calculations into a structured document.
+Any carrier format — Sun Life, Manulife, Canada Life, Desjardins, Empire Life, Blue Cross, GreenShield, RBC, Equitable, Co-operators, regional carriers. blankit extracts the renewal letter, experience pages, and rate calculations into a structured document.
+Prefer not to upload?
+Forward the renewal to your firm’s email-in address or drop it in a connected cloud folder — it starts the same analysis.

 Analyze